Kōzō Arimori

-Kōzō Arimori (有森 浩三, Arimori Kōzō) is a Japanese professional shogi player ranked 8-dan.
+Kōzō Arimori (有森 浩三, Arimori Kōzō) is a Japanese retired professional shogi player who achieved the rank of 8-dan.

-Early life
+Early life, amateur shogi and apprenticeship

 Arimori was born in Okayama, Okayama Prefecture on February 13, 1963.
 As a junior high school student he won the 2nd Junior High School Student Meijin Tournament in 1977, and that same year was accepted into the Japan Shogi Association's apprentice school at the rank of apprentice professional 5-kyū under the tutelage of shogi professional Michio Ariyoshi.
 Arimori obtained the rank of apprentice professional 1-dan in 1979 and was awarded full professional status and the rank of 4-dan in March 1983.

 Shogi professional

 In March 2007, Arimori declared his intention to the Japan Shogi Association to become a Free Class player as of April 2007.